Arab nationalism: Growth of the movement

 A number of Arab revolts against the European powers took place following the establishment of the British and French mandates.
-Resentment of British rule culminated in the Iraqi revolt of 1920.
+With the fall of the Ottoman Empire, a new form of colonial control arose.
+As the mandate system allowed for Britain and France to continue their presence in the region.
+Resentment of British rule culminated in the Iraqi Revolt of 1920.
 The uprising which was carried out by the urban population as well as the rural tribes of Iraq ended in 1921.
 The British drastically changed their policy in Iraq afterwards.
 Although the mandate was still in place officially, the British role was virtually reduced to an advisory one.
 In 1925, the Druze of southern Syria under the leadership of Sultan al-Atrash revolted against French rule.
 The revolt subsequently spread throughout Syria, particularly in Damascus where an uprising by the citizens took place.
 The French responded by systematically bombarding the city, resulting in thousands of deaths.
 The revolt was put down by the end of the year, but it is credited with forcing the French to take more steps to ensure Syrian independence.
 In Egypt, resentment of British hegemony led to wide-scale revolts across the country in 1919.
 As a result of three-year negotiations following the uprising, the British agreed to allow Egypt's official independence in 1922, but their military still held great influence in the country.
 The political leaders of the Egyptian revolution espoused Egyptian nationalism, rather than an Arab nationalist alternative.